-INTERNATIONAL UNION FOR CONSERVATION OF NATURE AND NATURAL RESOURCES (IUCN) RED LIST OF THREATENED SPECIES The world's most comprehensive biological species.
-It is a critical

-IOC International Olive Council

-ют Internet of Things

-IPCC FIFTH ASSESSMENT REPORT (AR5) The Fifth Assessment Report (Al Climate Change (IPCC) is the fif

-п Information Technology

-kWp Kilowatts peak, the rate at which performance

-LMS Learning Management System

-LPG Liquefied petroleum gas

-LTIR Lost Time Injury Rate, the numb per 200,000 hours

-LWDR Lost Work Day Rate is a standar number of working days lost wit

-MALAYSIAN SUSTAINABLE PALM OIL (MSPO) STANDARD A national certification requirem operations.

-MESOCARP The middle layer of pericarp, the

-mg/L milligrams per Liter

-MoU Memorandum of Understanding

-MT Metric Tonne

-MULCHING A layer of material applied to th is usually organic.

-MWh Megawatt-hour, equal to 1,000 It is equivalent to the amount of

-N 2 O Nitrous oxide

-NDPE IMPLEMENTATION REPORTING FRAMEWORK (NDPE IRF) A reporting tool designed to he progress in delivering NDPE cor
+INTERNATIONAL UNION FOR CONSERVATION OF NATURE AND NATURAL RESOURCES (IUCN) RED LIST OF THREATENED SPECIES The world's most comprehensive inventory of the global conservation status of biological species.
+It is a critical indicator of the health of the world's biodiversity.
+IOC International Olive Council ЮТ Internet of Things IPCC FIFTH ASSESSMENT REPORT (AR5) The Fifth Assessment Report (AR5) of the United Nations Intergovernmental Panel on Climate Change (IPCC) is the fifth in a series of such reports and was finalised in 2014 ІТ Information Technology kWp Kilowatts peak, the rate at which an electrical system generates energy at peak performance LMS Learning Management System LPG Liquefied petroleum gas LTIR Lost Time Injury Rate, the number of lost time injuries occurring in a workplace per 200,000 hours LWDR Lost Work Day Rate is a standardised metric that provides a measure of the total number of working days lost within a workplace due to occupational injury or illness.
+MALAYSIAN SUSTAINABLE PALM OIL (MSPO) STANDARD A national certification requirement applicable to all Malaysia-based palm oil operations.
+MESOCARP The middle layer of pericarp, the fleshy part of a palm fruit. mg/L milligrams per Liter MoU Memorandum of Understanding MT Metric Tonne MULCHING A layer of material applied to the soil surface to improve its fertility and health.
+Mulch is usually organic.
+MWh Megawatt-hour, equal to 1,000 kilowatts of electricity used continuously for one hour.
+It is equivalent to the amount of electricity used by about 330 homes during one hour N 2 O Nitrous oxide NDPE IMPLEMENTATION REPORTING FRAMEWORK (NDPE IRF) A reporting tool designed to help companies to systematically understand and track progress in delivering NDPE commitments in their palm oil supply chain.